sharonwoo/grant-household-api-docker/Readme.md

 * `api/v1/family_members/` GET lists all family members, POST creates the family member.
 For spouses:
     * Create the first spouse
     * Copy the UUID of the first spouse and enter it as a parameter when creating the second spouse
-    * The `marital_status` field has some business logic to update based on whether spouse contains a valid value
+    * The `marital_status` field will update based on whether spouse contains a valid value -- what is entered may be different from the value retrieved from the API
     * Non-legal marriages (age below 21 and not between husband & wife) will return an error
     * Spouses can, however, reside in different households